maydaythecoder/MyNeuralNetwork/learning/README.md

 # Learning Roadmap

-Welcome to the guided tour of the recursive neural network project.
+Welcome to the guided tour of the dense neural network project.
 These notes assume you are comfortable with basic Python (functions, lists, NumPy arrays) and want a structured path from the smallest building blocks up to the full training loop.

 - Start at `activation-functions.md` to see how individual math functions shape neuron outputs.
 - Move on to `loss-functions.md` to learn how the network measures its mistakes.